 It is the intention of the Fairfield Public Schools to accommodate the learning needs of all students irrespective of the sex of the student.

 TRANSFERS WITHIN FAIRFIELD:

 Once residency has been established in accordance with State law, students shall attend the school designated for that residence.
-Attendance areas are established by the Board of Education.
+Attendance areas are established by the Board of Education and may be found on the school website.